Access to HNC Sports Coaching - Level 6 (January)

 Entry requirements (minimum)

-- Three passes at National 5, preferably one which should be English.
+- Three passes at National 5, or equivalent, preferably one of which should be English; or

-- Any relevant level 5 or 6 courses
+- Any relevant Level 5 or 6 Sport Coaching or Sport and Fitness courses

-- If you can demonstrate an active interest in sport or fitness, but don't meet the academic requirements, you can still be considered for this course
+- If you can demonstrate an active interest in sport or fitness, but don't meet the academic requirements, you may still be considered for this course

 If you do not meet the entry criteria for your chosen course, you may be offered an alternative course in the same subject area.